Mirkovic-Vilonen polytopes and Khovanov-Lauda-Rouquier algebras: KLR polytopes and MV polytopes

 \begin{rem} To understand the definition of $\Delta_c$, it is instructive to consider $\asl_4$ with a charge $c$ such that $c(\alpha_1),c(\alpha_3),$ and $c(\delta)$ all have argument $\pi/2$, but $c(\alpha_2)$ does not.
 Then $\Delta_c$ is the product of two copies of the $\asl_2$ root system.
 In particular, $\Delta_c$ has two non-parallel imaginary roots, whereas $\Delta$ has no such pair. \end{rem}

-\begin{rem} As we discuss in \S\ref{ss:beyond-affine} below, in general it may be better to associate to a face the Borcherds algebra discussed at the beginning of this section.
+\begin{rem} As we discuss in \S\ref{ss:beyond-affine} below, in general it may be better to see a face as associated to the Borcherds algebra discussed at the beginning of this section.
 However, in affine type, defining $\fg_c$ as we do has some advantages. \end{rem}

 Let $\be_{\underline 1},\dots,\be_{\underline s}$ be the simple roots of $\fg_c$.
 To avoid confusion between the roots of $\fg$ and those of $\fg_c$, we will index the latter with underlined numbers.
 As in \S\ref{sec:c-good-words}, let $\scrL_{\be_{\underline{i}}}$ denote the unique cuspidal module for $c$ with weight $\be_{\underline i}$.
 We can now generalize Theorem \ref{th:ft-iso} a little bit.